240408-JavaReactAWS/CheeseBank/backend/README.md

 ## Issues
 - Users can't have multiple bank accounts.
 A new table to separate user data with account data would be needed.
-- Users don't have account numbers which could lead to issues with account security.
+- User account numbers are equal to their primary keys.
+This is not secure and should be replaced with a unique account number.